solita/solita.github.com/_posts/2020-12-22-aws-antipatterns.md

 title: AWS Antipatterns
 author: arto
 excerpt: >
   Cloud platforms offer unprecedented agility, innovation, and speed.
 Yet I see the same mistakes being repeated over and over again.
-This blog post is a collection of some things people often get wrong - and some thoughts on how to dodge those mistakes.
+This blog post is a collection of some of the pitfalls we unknowingly fall into.
 tags:
  - AWS
- - Amazon Web Services
  - Best Practices
  - Lessons Learned
  - Antipatterns